haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 A monster usually dies or is destroyed when it drops to 0 hit points.
 For more on hit points, see the Player’s Handbook.
 A monster’s hit points are presented both as a die expression and as an average number.
 For example, a monster with 2d8 hit points has 9 hit points on average (2 × 41⁄2).
 A monster’s size determines the die used to calculate its hit points, as shown in the Hit Dice by Size table.
-   Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 255

 Hit Dice by Size
 Ability Scores